JuliaDiff/ChainRulesCore.jl/docs/src/glossary.md

 ###Derivative:

 The derivative of a function `y = f(x)` with respect to the independent variable `x` denoted `f'(x)` or `dy/dx` is the rate of change of the dependent variable `y` with respect to the change of the independent variable `x`.
-In multiple dimensions, we may refer to the gradient of a function, or its directional derivative.
+In multiple dimensions, we may refer to the gradient of a function.

 ###Differential:

 The differential of a given function `y = f(x)` denoted `dy` is the product of the derivative function `f'(x)` and the increment of the independent variable `dx`.
 In multiple dimensions, it is the sum of these products across each dimension (using the partial derivative and the given independent variable's increment).

+In ChainRules, differentials are types ("differential types") and correspond to primal types.
+A differential should represent a difference between two primal values.

+####*   Natural Differential:

+A natural differential type for a given primal type is the type people would intuitively associate with representing the difference between two values of the primal type.

+####Structural Differential:

+If a given primal type `P` does not have a natural differential, we need to come up with one that makes sense.
+These are called structural differentials and are represented as `Composite{P, <:NamedTuple}`.

+####Semi-Structural Differential:

+A structural differential that contains at least one natural differential field.

 ###Directional Derivative: